How to Heal Leaky Gut Syndrome: Everything You Need to Know About This Digestive Condition

 Yes, it’s possible to test for leaky gut syndrome, but it’s tough to say how accurate the current testing methods are.

-However, when your body produces too much zonulin, the tight junctions open more than they need to, which, as you now understand, is exactly what causes leaky gut (22).
+However, when your body produces too much zonulin, the tight junctions open more than they need to.
+This, as you now understand, is exactly what causes leaky gut (22).
 A zonulin test can help detect if your zonulin levels are higher than normal, but you can still have leaky gut regardless of what the test results say.

-An increase in food sensitivities or intolerances on an IgG or IgA test also is an indicator of leaky gut, as allergies and sensitivities can develop from increased intestinal permeability.
+An increase in food sensitivities or intolerances on an IgG or IgA test also is an indicator of leaky gut, as allergies and sensitivities can develop from increased intestinal permeability, damaging the intestinal wall.